5olitude/ecommerce/README.md

     https://www.mongodb.com/blog/post/quick-start-golang-mongodb-starting-and-setup

     ## Code At glance in models.go
-    This part defines us how should our database looks like, I think its not about programming skills but if you have creativity and basic syntax ideas and have some ability to defines struct from creativity 90% of work completed.Before Jumping into other codes we should have a rough idea about our plan so its better to lookup into models .
+    This part defines us how should our database looks like, I think its not about programming skills, but if you have creativity and basic syntax ideas and have some ability to defines struct from creativity 90% of work completed.Before Jumping into other codes we should have a rough idea about our plan so its better to lookup into models .

  - We have to define a product first , having a unique id , name and price